Javimetal/ScreenRotationTest1/README.md

 If we want a properly portrait usage, first change mode to 'original', then set to portrait.

-Compiled APK is available: app-debug.apk
+Compiled APK is available, just donwload the file: app-debug.apk